Mont Blanc with preparation

 The ascent of the highest mountain in the Alps

 Climbing the highest mountain in the Alps at 4,807 m is not only a special experience, but also a particular challenge for any ambitious mountaineer.
-It requires a good level of fitness, mastery of the crampon technique and perfect tactics in order to be well acclimatized and take advantage of a good weather window for the summit day.
-The conditions on the three normal routes have changed considerably in recent years, so that the route via the Grand Couloir and the Gouter hut currently appears to be the best.
+It requires a good level of fitness, mastery of the crampon technique and perfect tactics in order to take advantage of a good weather window for the summit day.
+The conditions on the three normal routes up Mont Blanc have changed considerably in recent years, so that the route via the Grand Couloir and the Gouter hut currently appears to be the best.

 Program and schedule